Capital Markets in Brazil

 Responsibilities of Service Providers

 The resolution introduces stricter governance standards, including clearer roles and responsibilities for fund managers and administrators.
 Besides that, fund managers gain the status of essential service providers, alongside administrators.
-They will share the primary responsibilities of the fund, that before was solely under the administrator.
+They will share the primary responsibilities of the fund, which was previously solely under the administrator.

 Limited Liability for Investors

-Investment funds can now have limited liability for investors, reducing the risks of unexpected contribution – with that, a new mechanism was implemented for investment funds: the insolvency.
-Before, if the assets under management (AuM) of an investment fund turned out to be negative, the investors were called to make new contributions to the investment fund to reverse the situation.
+Investment funds can now have limited liability for investors, reducing the risks of unexpected contribution – As a result, a new mechanism was implemented for investment funds: insolvency.
+Previously, if the assets under management (AuM) of an investment fund turned negative, investors were required to make new contributions to reverse the situation.

 Insolvency